im-sohyeon/Projects_Yonsei/location finding/location_finding.md

 > Basic algorithm is :
 > making movement which follows circle route ➡️ show the result of location as coordinate form
 > (+ delay function was added to show the coordinate location form in visible sequence)
+> To make movement of circle, angle(represents as thetha in the code) which converts to radians is used as an incresement.
 ~~~
 #include <stdio.h>
 #include <stdlib.h>